 Consultation Liaison Services

-The division provides active consultation-liaison services to the pediatric wards of Kosair Children’s Hospital.
-Helping children of families cope with illness, hospitalization, and the effects of trauma as well as acute sequelae of self-injurious behaviors are the most common interventions provided.
-Unique services provided include clinical biofeedback training, the Kosair Coping Cart and associated website (www.copingclub.com), psychiatric psychopharmacological consultation, among others.
-The Consultation Team includes the attending chief of the service (pediatric psychologist), an attending child and adolescent psychiatrist, and consulting trainees in both pediatric psychology and psychiatry.
+The division provides active consultation liaison services to the pediatric wards of Norton Children’s Hospital.
+Helping children of families cope with illness and the effects of trauma, as well as acute sequelae of suicide attempts, are the most common interventions provided.
+The Consultation Team includes the chief of the service, several child and adolescent psychologists, and consulting trainees in both psychology and psychiatry.

 This program has expanded to provide specialty consultation services to cystic fibrosis and hematology and oncology patients.
 The service identifies patients for the outpatient CHIRP Program.
 The service evaluates approximately 500 children per year, and reached their 1,000th patient seen in 2016.